mikeno95/Coding-Dojo-Assignments/Internet/README.md

+# Internet
-The purpose of this assignment is to create a copy of the given web page using HTML and CSS.
+This folder contains my work for the "Internet" assignment at Coding Dojo.
+The purpose of this assignment was to copy a web page using the given image using HTML and CSS.
+This folder has my HTML and CSS code, and the image that was given.
+The goal was to practice the amount of times using unnecessary divisions in the HTML.